deemoe404/NanoSite/wwwroot/post/docs/site-config-guide.md

 ## Tips

-- Prefer relative paths for images under `assets/`.
+- Use relative paths for images.
+You can keep images alongside posts under `wwwroot/post/...` or in `assets/`.
+Paths are resolved relative to each Markdown file’s folder.
 - Keep external links safe and verified; the app sanitizes URLs.
 - Use concise labels for profile links to keep the dot‑separated layout readable.